matth-blt/VidMix-app-electron/README.md

 ## Installation

 To install the application, download the installer from the releases page and launch it.
-The application will be automatically installed in the following directory: `C:\Users\<User name>\AppData\Local\VidMix`.
+The application will be automatically installed in the following directory: `C:\Users\<User name>\AppData\Local\vidmix`.

 ## Usage